 Megger | Working Principle Types History Uses of Megger

-History of MeggerThe device is being used since 1889, popularity raised during 1920s, since long back device is same in its uses and purpose of testing, few real improvement appeared in recent years with its design and quality of tester.
-Now high quality options are available which are easy to use and quite safe.
+History of MeggerThe device is being used since 1889, popularity raised during 1920s since the long back device is same in its uses and purpose of testing, few real improvements appeared in recent years with its design and quality of tester.
+Now high-quality options are available which are easy to use and quite safe.

-What is Megger?Insulation resistance IR quality of an electrical system degrades with time, environment condition i.e. temperature, humidity, moisture and dust particles.
-It also get impacted negatively due to the presence of electrical and mechanical stress, so it’s become very necessary to check the IR (Insulation resistance) of equipment at a constant regular interval to avoid any measure fatal or electrical shock.
+What is Megger?Insulation resistance IR quality of an electrical system degrades with time, environment condition, i.e., temperature, humidity, moisture and dust particles.
+It also gets impacted negatively due to the presence of electrical and mechanical stress, so it’s become very necessary to check the IR (Insulation resistance) of equipment at a constant regular interval to avoid any measure fatal or electrical shock.

 Uses of MeggerThe device enable us to measure electrical leakage in wire, results are very reliable as we shall be passing electric current through device while we are testing.
-The equipment basically use for verifying the electrical insulation level of any device such as motor, cable, generator winding, etc. This is a very popular test being carried out since very long back.
+The equipment basically uses for verifying the electrical insulation level of any device such as motors, cables, generators, windings, etc. This is a very popular test being carried out since very long back.
 Not necessary it shows us exact area of electrical puncture but shows the amount of leakage current and level of moisture within electrical equipment/winding/system.